-Since our skin hasn’t seen the light of day in a few months…I thought I’d continue the clean beauty series with some natural self-tanners and tips!
-There’s a very high chance that you won’t find very many completely “clean” self-tanning products.
-But there are a lot of natural, organic, and/or vegan options out there…which is better than nothing!
-And it’s definitely better than exposing yourself to harmful UV rays!
-If you missed it, catch up on the difference between clean and natural products to learn more.
-And all of the clean beauty posts are here.
+Since our skin hasn’t seen the light of day in a few months…I thought I’d share some natural self-tanners and tips!
+Self-tanners have come a LONG way in the past few years.
+There are a lot of natural, organic, and/or vegan options out there…which is better than the alternative, right?
+And it’s definitely better than exposing yourself to harmful UV rays.
+If you’re looking to get that bronzy glow, here’s a way to look tan…naturally.

-- We know that fragrance is bad because it’s so broad, we have no idea what’s really in it.
+- We know that fragrance is bad because it’s so broad and non-specific, so we have no idea what’s really in it.
 Most self-tanners have fragrance in them because they would reek without it!
 If you’re interested in ingredients to avoid, read this post.

 If you’re new to the self-tanning world, it can be confusing.
 There are drops you can add to moisturizers, mousses, lotions, creams, and more.
 Sometimes it’s hard to tell what will really work.
 We all have different skin types so what works for one person may not work for another.
 These are the top products I found based on EWG rating, ingredients, and customer reviews.
-If you’re unfamiliar with EWG, make sure you read this post.
+If you’re unfamiliar with EWG (Environmental Working Group), make sure you read this post.

 This self-tanner is a lotion and scores as a 1 on EWG (this is the best score after EWG Verified).
 It’s vegan, cruelty-free, and all-natural.
 It’s gentle on the skin and won’t leave you looking orange!
-You can get it on Amazon and it has over 6,300 reviews (4.3/5 rating)!
+You can get it on Amazon and it has over 17,000 reviews (67% are 5-star ratings)!

 This is a good, hydrating tanning lotion for someone who wants to try tanning for the first time.
 Or you can use it regularly to gradually build your tan.
 It’s vegan, cruelty-free, gluten-free, and comes in recyclable packaging!
 It scores as a 2 on EWG.

-This body butter is one I’ve tried by Josie Maran without the DHA and I really liked it.
-So I was excited to see this one with the tanning aspect added to the mix!
-It doesn’t score well on EWG but I do like this brand and it is organic.
+I’ve tried Josie Maran’s Whipped Argan Body Butter and I really liked it.
+So I was excited to see this argan oil with the tanning aspect added to the mix!
+It’s not a featured product on EWG but I built my own report to find more information on the ingredients.
+Excluding the fragrance, it scores a 5, which isn’t the best…But I do like this brand and it is organic!

 What I’ve Been Using

-I’ve only recently started making the transition to cleaner beauty so what I was using was the Charlotte Tilbury Supermodel Body Shimmer Shape, Hydrate & Glow.
+I’ve slowly started making the transition to cleaner beauty so what I was using was the Charlotte Tilbury Supermodel Body Shimmer Shape, Hydrate & Glow.
 It blends beautifully, doesn’t get stuck in those tough dry spots (elbows, knees, heels), and absorbs very quickly.
-It gives you skin a beautiful glow and makes you look toned!
+It gives your skin a beautiful glow and makes you look toned!
+But even more recently I’ve started using the Josie Maran Whipped Argan Oil Illuminzing Body Butter that gives a really beautiful glow and it’s super hydrating!
+It scores a 6 on EWG when excluding fragrance.

 Self Tanning Tips